Are you superintendent material?

-A teacher who holds a principal or administrative specialist license can add a superintendent license through course work at The University of Findlay.
-In addition to overseeing a school system, holders of the school district leader license can teach or supervise programs for children ages three through 21 (kindergarten through grade 12).
+A educator who holds a principal or administrative specialist license can add a superintendent license through course work at The University of Findlay.
+In addition to overseeing a school system, holders of the superintendent license can teach or supervise programs for children ages three through 21 (kindergarten through grade 12).

 Achieve your career goals as a school district leader!

 School superintendents are true leaders in their districts with an average annual salary of approximately $125,000.
 Superintendents have extensive responsibilities including:

 - Achieving short and long term financial and operational goals

 - Overseeing all aspects of a district's operational policies, objectives and initiatives

 - Showing sensitivity to diverse community and student populations

 In addition to course work, individuals must meet the following requirements to earn the superintendent license:

 - Three years of successful experience in a position requiring a principal or administrative specialist license;